Optavia® Dietitian Review

 Why Optavia Works

 Starving the body of carbohydrates releases water weight almost instantly.
 Eventually, your body will start to break down muscle/organ/adipose tissue as well to feed itself.
+This is the same reason any diet works (at least temporarily).

 It’s important to realize that the weight lost on Optavia is not automatically adipose tissue (fat).
 Starvation diets such as Optavia can lead to serious health concerns because of the muscle and organ tissue being sacrificed for energy when carbohydrates are not available.